 #9 Online Shopping Halloween 2020 Scams

-Online shopping scams happen when scammers create fake websites that look like the online store you love, when they pretend to sell a product just to take your money and give you nothing in return, and when they trick you into alternative payment methods outside of the website you are purchasing from.
+Online shopping scams happen when scammers create fake websites that look like the online store you love, such as Amazon or Netflix, when they pretend to sell a product just to take your money and give you nothing in return, and when they trick you into alternative payment methods outside of the website you are purchasing from.

 For example, in the video above, Georgie from Social Catfish talks about how scammers created fake websites and promised them a puppy in exchange of payment.
 The customer pays the scammer money and even sends more money to the scammer when emailed about shipping costs, but yet doesn’t receive their dog.

-How to Avoid: If you’re purchasing an item or pet locally, meet with the seller in person to examine your item or pet before purchasing it.
-If you went on a fake website that a scammer created, be sure to report it to the FTC and local law enforcement while educating your family members and friends about it on social media.
+How to Avoid: If you’re purchasing an item or pet locally, meet with the seller in-person to examine your item or pet before purchasing it.
+If you went on a fake website that a scammer created, be sure to report it to the FTC and local law enforcement while educating your family members and friends about it on social media platforms, such as Facebook or Twitter.
 Also, contact your credit card company if you made the purchase on your card to get a new card number, and possibly your money back.
 If you don’t trust the website or seller, don’t make the purchase, and don’t use alternative methods of payment such as a wire transfer or gift card to another store.

 #8 Work From Home Scams